 The road closures are scheduled to reopen for travel by 7 a.m. on Saturday, January 1, 2022.

-On Tuesday, January 5, 2021, Next Generation Electrical, under contract with the City of Tucson Department of Transportation and Mobility (DTM), is scheduled to replace a damaged traffic signal pole at the northwest corner of the Fort Lowell Road and Dodge Boulevard intersection.
+On Tuesday, December 28, 2021, crews from Next Generation Electrical, under contract with the City of Tucson Department of Transportation and Mobility (DTM), are scheduled to rewire the traffic signals at the Highland Avenue and Sixth Street intersection.

-The Ward 5 Council Office is closed now.
+The Ward 5 Council Office will open again Monday, December 27.